Skip to main content

 5133.212-94 Receipt of complaint.

-(b) Provide copies of the supplementary information furnished the Chief Trial Attorney to the reviewing official.
+(b) Provide copies of the supplementary information furnished to the Chief Trial Attorney to the reviewing official.

 5133.212-95 Litigation.

-(b) The Chief Trial Attorney will present all Army cases to the ASBCA, using trial attorneys assigned to the office, except the Chief Trial Attorney may authorize local contract attorneys to act as trial attorneys or to assist in the presentation of Army cases if the appeal has particular significance to the contracting activity and that it involves difficult operational issues and technical facts.
+(b) The Chief Trial Attorney will present all Army cases to the ASBCA, using trial attorneys assigned to the office, except the Chief Trial Attorney may authorize local legal counsel to act as trial attorneys or to assist in the presentation of Army cases if the appeal has particular significance to the contracting activity and that it involves difficult operational issues and technical facts.

 (c) Local legal counsel and personnel within the contracting activity assist and support the Office of the Chief Trial Attorney in preparing the case.